gelliravi/django-starter-box/README.md

    If your servers are all connected to a common storage (networked disks), then you'd have to ensure the static files are stored there.
-And then you could modify the code to skip uploading to S3.
+And then you could modify the code to store the files on the common storage.

 2. Compiling SASS, LESS, CoffeeScript and etc. files.

 3. File-level versioning.
 This would involve crawling the entire static